 Campaign benchmarks confirm scalability.
 The Stake x Kick campaign generated 1.2 million registrations and a 340% ROI in one month, according to EGR Marketing.
 In contrast, micro-influencer campaigns deliver ~30% lower CPA due to higher audience trust, according to SBC Latin America insights.

-“The bar for affiliate content has moved from basic guidelines to full operational compliance.
+“The bar for affiliate content has moved from basic guidelines to full operational standards.
 Partners need structured content, clear targeting, and transparent data practices from day one — otherwise scaling in Tier‑1 markets becomes impossible.”

 Bogdan T